ThePieBaker90/On-The-Rim/Mechanics/Gameplay Information/Ability Score Information/Ability Scores.md

 | 8-9           | -1               | 18-19         | +4               | 28-29         | +9               |

 ## Ability Checks & Saving Throws
+- You may be asked to make an ability check when doing an action or make a saving throw when having an effect put on you.
+These events cause you to roll 1d20 to see if you succeed on performing an effect or avoid an effect being put on you.
+They have a relevant DC which is the threshold to success.
-- You may be asked to perform an ability check or a saving throw when performing an action.
-Ability checks and saving throws all have an ability associated with them (Dexterity check, wisdom saving throw, etc.)
+- All ability checks and saving throws have an ability associated with them (Dexterity check, wisdom saving throw, etc.)
 	- Ability checks are used to determine the outcome of an uncertain action on the roller's part.
 	- Saving throws are used to determine the outcome of an uncertain situation that the roller is in.
-- There are some core differences ability checks can be failed at will, can be backed out of before rolling, and may have an associated skill.
+- There are some core differences between ability checks and saving throws.
+Ability checks can be failed at will, can be backed out of before rolling, and may have an associated skill.
 Saving throws cannot be failed at will, cannot be backed out of, and are limited to abilities.
 - To perform an ability check or saving throw of these you do the following steps in order:
 	1. Roll 1d20.
 		- If you have advantage or disadvantage, roll the  relevant number of additional 20-sided-dice and take the highest or lowest result based off of if you had advantage or disadvantage.